-The Plain City Public Works Department, under the direction of Bren Edwards and Assistant Director Jake Meibos, is responsible for street, curb, signal design and maintenance, capital project design for street, sewer and storm drain, checking and approving City improvement plans, subdivision maps and lot line adjustments, traffic information including counts, speed studies, traffic signs and traffic signals, flood control information, and construction inspection.
+The Plain City Public Works Department, under the direction of Dan Schuler, is responsible for street, curb, and signal design/maintenance, capital project design for street, sewer and storm drain, checking and approving City improvement plans, subdivision maps and lot line adjustments, traffic information including counts, speed studies, traffic signs and traffic signals, flood control information, and construction inspection.
 They provide development guidelines and public utility related project management.

-On this site you will be able to obtain information regarding private development guidelines, standard City construction details, department forms and applications, and construction, and public utility related road closures/detours.
+On this site you will be able to obtain information regarding private development guidelines, standard construction details, department forms and applications for construction, and public utility related road closures/detour notifications.

 State of Utah Environmental Response……….(801) 536-4123